The following information is provided without warranty of any kind.

 This analysis is based on the idea that stocks bottom from "panic" selling, after which a rebound is imminent.
 One way of measuring this phenomenon is to observe a widening range between high and low prices each day.
 In general a progressively wider range, observed over a relatively short period of time, can indicate that a bottom is near.
 Price tops are generally reached at a more leisurely pace and can be characterized by a narrowing of the price range.
 This measure of the trading range takes place over a specified period in order to determine whether or not an issue is being "dumped" and is approaching a bottom.
 A pre-requisite to a valid bottom is an increase in the volatility line above the reference line.
 In a similar manner, an indication of an imminent top would be a decrease in the volatility line below the reference line.
 As long as volatility is rising, in all probability a stock will not approach a top.
 It should be noted that this study should be used in conjunction with trend following analyses and momentum oscillators for confirmation and accuracy.

-Please note: "Education Center" is a treasure trove of highly informative information designed to teach beginners about and how to trade the futures markets.
+Please note: "Education Center" is designed to teach beginners about and how to trade the futures markets.
 However, before you begin trading on your own, we strongly advise you to first trade with the assistance of an experienced professional commodity broker.
 A broker can provide you with many valuable functions to suit your choice.
 You may only want to have a broker try to make sure you don’t make costly errors by incorrectly initiating and exiting a trade (a common error among beginning traders).
 On the other hand, you may want the broker to take a more active role: acting as a sounding board for your trades, providing his trading recommendations, research reports, charts, and other helpful trading tools.
 Or, you may want the broker to find you a commodity trading advisor that best meets your investment goals, affordability, and suitability to professionally manage your account.

 Whatever your needs are, a United Futures Trading Broker is a trained professional, there to help and provide you the level of service that you want.